dfsp-spirit/brainview-rs/README.md

 ## Usage

 This is WIP, come back another day.
+Once it's ready, the project will be split into a lib crate for `libbrainview` and a binary crate for the `brainviewer` application.

 You can have a look at [src/main.rs](./src/main.rs) to see the client code used to create the prototype below.